Poscom2010/Covid-analysis/README.md

  ### Data Cleaning /Preparation

 1. ### Data Loading
 In order to be able to load the data successfully into the Mysql workbench, a database was created and the columns in the dataset and their data types were created first.
-But before, the date colum data was in a wrong format (dd/mm/yyyy) and was converted to SQL data format first  as (yyyy/mm/dd).
-This was a solution after several unsucessful attempts.
+But before, the date column data was in a wrong format (dd/mm/yyyy) and was converted to SQL data format first  as (yyyy/mm/dd).
+This was a solution after several unsuccessful attempts.
 The Mysql import table wizard was utilized and data was successfully imported into Mysql workbench.

 2. ### Handling missing values
-The dataset had lots of intention blank spaces.
-As in, for instance, the new cases column was recording new cases as they are reported, whenre there were no cases, the cells were blank instead of having a 0.
-Therefore, this was handles easily in excel by replacing all blank with 0.
+The dataset had lots of  blank spaces (missing data).
+For instance, the new cases column was recording new cases as they are reported, when there were no cases, the cells were blank instead of having a 0.
+Therefore, this was handled easily in excel by replacing all blank with 0.
 This successfully removed the issues of having NULL values.

-3. ### Data cleaning and Formating
+3. ### Data Cleaning and Formating
-After importing the data, all the data types were checked and confirmed to be in the required data type.There after, Data Manipulation began - where other erequired important colums were required in order to fully satisfy the business task.To confirm the data was imported in the designated or required format i used the DESCRIBE function.
+After importing the data, all the data types were checked and confirmed to be in the required data type.There after, data Manipulation began.
+To confirm if the  data was imported in the designated or required format i used the DESCRIBE function.
 Also i realized the column location was spelled wrongly with some fun character ('ï»¿location').
-This would make it difficult when calling the calumn during sql quiries.
+This would make it difficult when calling the calumn during sql queries.
 As such i had to change the column name to 'location'.
-As i was investigating the data, i noted a lot of anomalies, 58 countries instead of 54 with other new know partly Oversears departments but regarded as African  countries (Mayotte,Saint Helena and Reunion as overseas Departments of France near Madagascar).I then decided to clean or delete these records from the dataset and stick to the 54 African countries.
+As i was investigating the data, i noted a lot of anomalies.The dataset had a total of  58 countries instead of 54 with other new known partly Oversears departments being recorded as  standalone African  countries (Mayotte,Saint Helena and Reunion as overseas Departments of France near Madagascar).I then decided to clean or delete these records from the dataset and stick to the 54 African countries.

+## Below are some of the queries i depolyed during the data cleaning and formatting process

 ```
  Describing the data and examine the data types